linuxforphp/flare-smart-contracts/README.md

 ## fAsset

 These contract(s) will handle both the process of minting and the redemption of fAssets, checking collateral levels and liquidating (auctioning) defaulting agents with lower collateral levels.
+Will be implemented in a separate repository.

 ## Distribution contracts